-Mr Bus Visits the Circus
+Mr Bus' First Trip to the Circus

 Mr Bus was feeling very excited.
 Today, he was taking a group of children and adults to visit the circus in Upper Bumble.
 Stanley, his driver was just giving a quick clean to the inside of Mr Bus and then he was going to drive up the road to collect everyone from outside the post office at 6pm which would give everyone plenty of time to be in their seats inside the big top ready for the start of the circus at 7pm.

 Mr Bus had never been to a circus before and couldn’t wait to find out what happened.
 “This is so thrilling” thought Mr Bus as Stanley drove along the road to the post office.
 Waiting very excitedly were the twins, Sally and Annie and their mum and dad.
 This was going to be their special birthday treat.
 Also waiting were Betty and Peter Plant with their older cousin Martha who was looking af ter them, Joey and Thomas Davis who were aged 16 and quite grown up and lastly Mr and Mrs Trump and their grandaughter Peggy.
 Mr Bus was fully loaded and ready to go.
 Everyone was in such a jolly mood and soon a song started up about visiting the circus.
 “We’re off to see the circus, we’re off to see the circus, hip hip hooray, we’ll have a super day”.